-During the past year 2022/2023, two (2) internal inventories of the Department's military equipment were completed.
-The first inventory was completed in Spring 2022, which identified all of the Department's military equipment in preparation to fulfill the obligations set by Assembly Bill 481.
+During the past year 2024, two (2) internal inventories of the Department's military equipment were completed.
+The first inventory was completed in Spring 2024, which identified all of the Department's military equipment in preparation to fulfill the obligations set by Assembly Bill 481.

 The Department added one Brinc drone to its inventory in January 2023 (see Equipment Purchases, above).
-Two (2) Throwbots were purchased in September 2022 and December 2022 replacing pocket robots previously held in inventory.
-A like for like replacement was completed for a damaged drone.
-The second inventory was completed in Winter 2023.
-Staff focused on current military equipment inventory and projected the military equipment needs for 2023 (see Projected Military Equipment Acquisition for further information).
+The second inventory was completed in Winter 2024.
+Staff focused on current military equipment inventory and projected the military equipment needs for 2025 (see Projected Military Equipment Acquisition for further information).